 What amazes me is that German carmakers, who have clearly had some quality problems for some time, have still managed to retain the image of themselves as the main quality brands.
 How long can this last, if they do not improve reliability?

-I must now confess that I am a Mercedes owner, and actually a satisfied one (not one of the largest models…).Explore posts in the same categories: technology comment below, or link to this permanent URL from your own site.
+I must now confess that I am a Mercedes owner, and actually a satisfied one (not one of the largest models…).technology comment below, or link to this permanent URL from your own site.